A Pseudo-likelihood Approach to Under-5 Mortality Estimation

 The classic and most popular nonparametric estimate of a survival curve is the Kaplan-Meier estimator \citep{kaplan1958nonparametric}.
 Let $t_i$ be a time when at least one event (death) occurred, $d_i$ be the number of events that occurred at time $t_i$, and $n_i$ be the number of children who have not had an event or been censored up to time $t_i$.
 Then the Kaplan-Meier estimator of the survival curve at time $t$ is

-Under noninformative censoring, the Kaplan-Meier estimator is the nonparametric maximum likelihood estimator (NPMLE) of the survival curve.
+Under noninformative right censoring and left truncation, the Kaplan-Meier estimator is the nonparametric maximum likelihood estimator (NPMLE) of the survival curve.
 However, the Kaplan-Meier estimator, in it's simplest form, is unsuitable for interval censored data.
 A generalization of the Kaplan-Meier estimator to arbitrarily truncated and censored observations is the Turnbull estimator \citep{turnbull1976empirical}.
-In Appendix \ref{appendix:turnbull_details} we introduce notation for the Turnbull estimator and describe the estimator alongside an example for our motivating application.
+The identifiability of the Turnbull estimator for the interval censoring case we consider was proven by \cite{wang1994}.
+In Section C.1 of the supplementary material we introduce notation for the Turnbull estimator and describe the estimator alongside an example for our motivating application.
 Incorporating survey weights into the Turnbull estimator is straightforward.
-This extension to the Turnbull estimator is detailed in Appendix \ref{appendix:turnbull_details}, and produces a pseudo-NPMLE for arbitrarily truncated and censored data with survey weights.
+This extension to the Turnbull estimator is detailed in Section C.1 of the supplementary material, and produces a survey-weighted, NPMLE for arbitrarily truncated and censored data with survey weights.